 We usually ask the patients to return for more treatment if initial results were good and then being to taper off.
-In our years of experience and as documented in our medical research, we usually find multiple PRP treatments to be more effective than a single treatment.
+In our years of experience and as documented in our medical research, we usually find multiple PRP sacroiliac joint injections to be more effective than a single treatment to treat sacroiliac joint dysfunction.
 But, people do vary, some may derive benefit from one treatment.

 Medical literature references